neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 appended to the resulting URI: ``http://localhost/foo/dynamicValue?someOtherArgument=argumentValue``

-This setting is mostly useful for *fallback routes* and it is enabled for the default action route provided with FLOW3, so that most links will work out of the box.
+This setting is mostly useful for *fallback routes* and it is enabled for the default action route provided with TYPO3 Flow, so that most links will work out of the box.

 .. note::